alteryx/featuretools/docs/source/guides/tuning_dfs.rst

     feature_matrix

 This feature matrix contains 2 categorical variables, ``zip_code`` and ``MODE(sessions.device)``.
 We can use the feature matrix and feature definitions to encode these categorical values.
-Featuretools overs functionality to apply one hot encoding to the output of DFS.
+Featuretools offers functionality to apply one hot encoding to the output of DFS.

 .. ipython:: python